CephalofairGames/gloomhaven2e-faq/index.md

 **Cranium Overload (3, top)** - All of the attacks in this action are considered melee attacks.
 All the attacks require line of sight, as is standard for attacks.

+**Many as One (9, bot) + Feedback Loop (X, top)** If a character ally triggers Feedback Loop, one of their summons (if any) will perform the granted attack.
+If one of your summons triggers it, a different one of your summons (if any) will perform the granted attack.

 **If I Control a monster to attack using my deck, and they draw an "Invisible, Self" modifier, who benefits?** "Self" refers to the acting figure - so the monster would turn invisible.
 You, however, are in control of your modifier deck, and make all decisions that need to be made regarding it.
 You can choose not to apply it.

 **Does my "Lying Low" (last in initiative) perk also help my Summons?** No; this perk only applies to you, and does not actually change when you are acting in the round.